 If there’s a new driver available, it’ll be downloaded and installed automatically.
 Alternatively, or if the computer can’t access the Internet, you can also check the manufacturer’s website using a different computer to see if there is a new driver.
 Download it and install it manually.

 If there’s no driver update and the computer’s Wi-Fi doesn’t work with your new router, even after you have done all the router-related tricks above, well, you’re out of luck.
 It’s time to think about replacing that Wi-Fi adapter or the host device entirely.

 How to fix Wi-Fi dropping issue on a mobile device

 You can’t update just the Wi-Fi software driver on a mobile device.
 The only way to update anything is to wait for the update pushed out by the manufacturer.

 Here are a few things to try.
-Note: In many cases, just one of these would fix the problem, so there’s no need to try all of them.
+Note: In many cases, just one of these would fix the problem, so check after you have tried one.
+There’s no need to do all of them.

 - Restart your device: When did you restart your phone?
 Exactly!
 It’s a good idea to close all open apps and perform a restart once in a while.
 That can solve a lot of issues, including those relating to Wi-Fi (and cellular) connection.